Testing for differential abundance in compositional counts data, with application to microbiome studies: A simulation study

-Figure~\ref{figure:sim_p1_FDR} shows the estimated FDR for each method, for the different scenarios.
-W-COMP is the only method controlling FDR across all scenarios considered.
+Figure~\ref{figure:sim_p1_TP_and_FDR} shows the estimated FDR and power for each method, for the different scenarios.
+DACOMP is the only method controlling FDR across all scenarios considered.
 For the global null setting ($\lambda_{effect}=0$), only ANCOM and HG do not control the FDR.
-For HG this is expected since we have over-dispersion in the data.
+For HG this is expected since we have overdispersion in the data.
 For ANCOM, we have observed that generally, under the global null, FDR is not controlled.
-The empirial decision rule used in ANCOM tends to declare the taxa with largest $\mathcal{W}_{j}$ as differentially abundant, even if $\mathcal{W}_{j}$ is small, i.e. may be non zero due to chance alone.
-For all cases with $m_1>0$, W-COMP alone controls the FDR.
-In \cref{app:ANCOM_global_null}, we present additional scenarios with no differentially abundant taxa where ANCOM does not control FDR for several method parameter values.
-TSS normalization fails to control the FDR, as it adjusts only for the varying number of reads between samples.
-The CSS normaliztion suffers from the same problem, but to a lesser degree.
-ANCOM and W-FLOW lack FDR control when $\lambda_{effect}$ is large, i.e. $\lambda_{effect} \ge 2.0$.
-For ANCOM, this could be attributed either to the empirical decision rule being invalid or to mistreatment of technical zeros by using a psuedocount.
+In \S~\ref{app:ANCOM_global_null}, we present additional scenarios with no differentially abundant taxa where ANCOM does not control the FDR.
+ANCOM and W-FLOW lack FDR control when $\lambda_{effect} \ge 2.0$.
+For ANCOM, this could be attributed either to the empirical decision rule being invalid or to mistreatment of technical zeros by using a pseudocount.
 For W-FLOW, the lack of FDR control can be attributed to mistreating technical zeros as well: W-FLOW uses a multiplicative factor to correct for compositional bias, providing no solution for technical zeros.
+ALDEx2-t provides FDR control for $m_1=100$ but not for $m_1=10$.
+For DACOMP-ratio, the inflation is largest with $\lambda_{effect}=3$, with a maximum realized FDR value of 0.17.

-Figure~\ref{figure:sim_p1_TP} shows the estimated power for each method across the different simulated scenarios.
-HG was excluded, since its FDR was inflated in all settings.
-For $m_1=10$ to power is close to one for all methods.
-For $m_1=100$, W-COMP has the highest statistical power, despite being the only valid procedure.
-The increase in power results mainly from excluding the reference set of taxa from testing: the mean size of selected reference sets across scenarios varied from 510, in scenario 3, to 648, in scenario 10 (maximal standard error across scenarios was 15.77).
-While W-COMP has higher power, it's total number of discoveries is substantially lower, as other methods do not provide adequate FDR control.
-For example, for the case where $\lambda_{effect}=2.5$ and $ m_1 = 100$, W-CSS has 177 discoveries on average ($FDR=0.45,TP = 94$)
+For $m_1=10$ the power is close to one for all methods.
+For $m_1=100$, DACOMP has the highest statistical power, despite being the only valid procedure.
+The increase in power results mainly from excluding the reference set of taxa from testing: the mean size of selected reference sets across scenarios varied from 506 for $m_1=100$ and $\lambda_{effect}=0.5$, to 691 for $m_1=10$ and $\lambda_{effect}=3.0$ (the standard error was $<15$).
+While DACOMP has the highest expected number of true discoveries, its expected number of discoveries is substantially lower, as other methods do not provide adequate FDR control.
+For example, for the case where $\lambda_{effect}=2.5$ and $ m_1 = 100$, W-CSS has 176 discoveries on average, but only 95 true discoveries.